ChaoEcohydroRS/FlorenceFlood_UAVSAR_Repo/README.md

 </br>5Department of Geography, University of North Carolina, Chapel Hill, NC, USA
 </br>6Carolina Population Center, University of North Carolina, Chapel Hill, NC, USA
 </br>7Department of Sociology and Carolina Population Center, University of North Carolina, Chapel Hill, NC, USA

+# Python Instructions

+For this pipeline to work you will need to have a Google Earth Engine configured python installation ready to go.
+Explaining exactly how to do this is beyond the scope of this package but Google provides detailed installation instructions [here](https://developers.google.com/earth-engine/python_install).